 Teaching: As a graduate student, Prof. Gehrke studied developmental biology in the Department of Anatomy and Developmental Genetics at Case Western Reserve University.
 During that training, he learned human gross anatomy and participated in teaching medical and dental students.
 Currently, Prof. Gehrke is the course director for course HT.010 (Med.
 Sci.
 250a,b), which is the human gross anatomy course required for medical students in the Harvard-MIT Health Sciences and Technology Program, also referred to as the Irving M. London Society.
 Prof. Gehrke also gives lectures in his virology research area to courses in the MIT Biology Department and the Harvard Medical School Graduate Program in Virology.

 Personal: Lee is a native midwesterner, having been raised on a corn and soybeans farm--that is still owned by the family-- in northern Illinois.
-He is married to Deb Gehrke, a watercolorist with whom he shares duties as Faculty Dean of Quincy House at Harvard College.
-They have two adult children–Lindsay, who is an intensive special needs educator living in Newton MA, and Andrew, who is a postdoctoral fellow at Harvard University.
-Lee and Deb enjoy spending time on Cape Cod with their children and three grandchildren.
+Lee has two adult children–Lindsay, who is an intensive special needs educator living in Newton MA, and Andrew, who is a postdoctoral fellow at Harvard University.